 Do you despise meal planning but want to be able to prepare easy, nutritious meals!
 Dietitian Anne Mauney from fANNEtastic Food is here to teach meal planning for people who hate to meal plan!

 Hey guys!
-Excited to have my dear friend and fellow Joyful Eating, Nourished Life dietitian Anne pop in today and talk about one of the topics we cover in our program.
-Our program focuses on intuitive eating, but we also wanted to include a section on planning because it's such a huge barrier for so many people!
+Excited to have my dear friend dietitian Anne pop in today and talk about one of the topics I get a lot of questions about.
 As you know, I love to meal plan.
 To me, it's fun to plop down on the couch with a cookbook, pen and paper each Sunday morning and delve in!
 But, I know there's a ton of you out there who don't share in my enthusiasm for it (probably the majority!) and that's okay!

 So, here’s the thing – I’m a dietitian, but I hate meal planning.
 Ironic, right?
 The last thing I want to do is spend my precious weekends chopping a million vegetables or cooking up 10 different recipes for the week ahead.
 I know this works for some people, and we do share some basic meal prep tips in our program – but you can still eat healthy without spending hours in the kitchen.
 Here are some of my best tips.